 $SPARK_HOME/bin/spark–shell –jars /home/example/jars/mysql-connector-java-5.1.26.jar

-2. Once the shell is running, let’s establish connection to mySQL db and read the baby_names table:
+2. Once the Spark shell is running, let’s establish a connection to mySQL db and read the baby_names table:

 Welcome to ____ __ / __/__ ___ _____/ /__ _\ \/ _ \/ _ `/ __/ '_/ /___/ .__/\_,_/_/ /_/\_\ version 1.5.2 /_/ Using Scala version 2.10.4 (Java HotSpot(TM) 64-Bit Server VM, Java 1.7.0_79) Type in expressions to have them evaluated.
 Type :help for more information. ...
 SQL context available as sqlContext. scala> val dataframe_mysql = sqlContext.read.format("jdbc").option("url", "jdbc:mysql://localhost/sparksql").option("driver", "com.mysql.jdbc.Driver").option("dbtable", "baby_names").option("user", "root").option("password", "root").load()